domain-independent-dp/domain-independent-dp.github.io/index.md

 - Ryo Kuroiwa and J. Christopher Beck.
 [Parallel Beam Search Algorithms for Domain-Independent Dynamic Programming.](https://ojs.aaai.org/index.php/AAAI/article/view/30062/31869) In Proceedings of the 38th Annual AAAI Conference on Artificial Intelligence (AAAI).
 2024. [supplement](https://tidel.mie.utoronto.ca/pubs/Appendix_Parallel_AAAI24.pdf) [slides](./pdfs/parallel_aaai2024.pdf) [poster](./pdfs/parallel_poster_aaai2024.pdf)
   - This paper develops multi-thread DIDP solvers based on parallel beam search algorithms.
   - Errata: In Algorithm 8, `|L| < k` should be added in the while loop condition.
 This condition is used in the implementation but was forgotten in the pseudo-code.
 - Ryo Kuroiwa and J. Christopher Beck.
-[Domain-Independent Dynamic Programming](https://arxiv.org/abs/2401.13883)
-  - This paper formally defines and theoretically analyzes DyPDL and heuristic search solvers for DIDP, extending the two ICAPS papers.
-The experimental evaluation uses 11 combinatorial optimization problems.
-- Ryo Kuroiwa and J. Christopher Beck.
 [RPID: Rust Programmable Interface for Domain-Independent Dynamic Programming.](https://drops.dagstuhl.de/storage/00lipics/lipics-vol340-cp2025/LIPIcs.CP.2025.23/LIPIcs.CP.2025.23.pdf) In Proceedings of the 31st International Conference on Principles and Practice of Constraint Programming (CP).
 2025 [slides](./pdfs/RPID-CP2025.pdf)
   - This paper introduces RPID.
 - J. Christopher Beck, Ryo Kuroiwa, Jimmy H.M.
 Lee, Peter J. Stuckey, and Allen Z. Zhong.
 [Transition Dominance in Domain-Independent Dynamic Programming.](https://drops.dagstuhl.de/storage/00lipics/lipics-vol340-cp2025/LIPIcs.CP.2025.5/LIPIcs.CP.2025.5.pdf) In Proceedings of the 31st International Conference on Principles and Practice of Constraint Programming (CP).
-2025
+2025.
   - This paper introduces state functions and the transition dominance interface.
+- Ryo Kuroiwa and J. Christopher Beck.
+[Domain-Independent Dynamic Programming.](https://arxiv.org/abs/2401.13883) Artificial Intelligence.
+2026.
+  - This paper formally defines and theoretically analyzes DyPDL and heuristic search solvers for DIDP, extending the two ICAPS papers.
+The experimental evaluation uses 11 combinatorial optimization problems.

 ### Papers using DIDP